JayCanuck/enyo-ext/README.md

 ----
 Avalaible Plugins/addons
 ========================
-AdaptiveImage
+AdaptiveImage & DynamicImage
 --------
-> An enyo.Image extension that will detect the screen pixel ratio (manually via media queries if needed) and use the appropriate/nearest image src, resulting is less server requests and speeding up load time/efficiency.
-Includes a sub-component, enyo.DynamicImage which is more streamlined and easy-to-use, though a little more limiting.
+> Extensions of enyo.Image that will automatically display the proper image depending on screen pixel ratio.
+AdaptiveImage determines the nearest ratio match (using media queries if needed) from given src urls for specific pixel ratios.
+DynamicImage on the otherhand dynamically building a url based off the window.devicePixelRatio value and attempts to display that.

 Audio
 --------